 are sometimes no emergency phones or roadside reflector

 Tunnels, overpasses, and sound barriers are more frequent and nighttime

 illumination is often provided.

-To help maintain safe grades, the Autobahn system is
+To help maintain safe grades, the Autobahn system has

-65 tunnels, both through mountains as well as in urban areas.
-As
+over 70 tunnels, both through mountains as well as in urban

 a result of the tunnel disasters elsewhere in Europe during the past

 decade, extra emphasis has been placed on tunnel safety.
 All

 refuge rooms with emergency telephones and firefighting equipment,